Azure-Samples/app-service-managed-identity-key-vault-csharp/README.md

 This sample is an ASP.NET Core WebAPI application designed to "fork and code" with the following features:

 - Securely build, deploy and run an App Service (Web App for Containers) application
-- Use Managed Identity to securely access resources
 - Securely store secrets in Key Vault
+- Use Managed Identity to securely access Key Vault secrets from App Services
 - Securely build and deploy the Docker container from Container Registry

 ![alt text](./docs/images/architecture.jpg "Architecture Diagram")